 2020 is officially the year of the freezer (to us, anyway), and this means that more and more people are buying freezers – often the second or third one for their home.
 A lot of these new secondary freezers end up in the garage, and that may not be the best place for them.
-Some freezers are built for the varying temperatures your garage can experience, and some aren’t.
+Some freezers are built for the varying temperatures that garage ready freezers can experience, and some aren’t.

 Luckily, we have Danby freezers in our lineup that we have started classifying as GARAGE READY.